SeniorCapstone/MobileApp/README.md

 -This app file is the same exact one that I had on my phone.

 -We could probably upload any changes we make to one of the folders.

+- Version 2 can search for nearby food pantries.
+The UI is the same.